aptakhin/testoot/docs/source/api/regress.rst

 Context stores current test information.

-.. automodule:: regress.context
+.. autoclass:: regress.base.RegressContext
   :members:

 FileType is the hint from the serializer to which file type result can be saved for simplifying viewing and merging results.

-.. automodule:: regress.file_type
+.. autoclass:: regress.base.FileType
   :members:

 Exceptions